- God's Glory

 We believe pastors/elders should function primarily as shepherds who emphasize the ministry of the word, prayer, discipleship and the spiritual health of God’s people.
 They are not primarily administrators, managers, etc.

 Under elder leadership, we seek to make decisions in the church by prayerful consensus and leading of the Holy Spirit, rather than by one person’s authority or by congregational voting¹.

 The New Testament does not picture the church as a dictatorship or a democracy.
 Biblical images used to describe the way a church functions are a family or body where each member is necessary and valuable but with distinct functions.

-To reflect the diversity of the body of Christ around the world, we desire our fellowship be intentionally intergenerational and diverse in all ways.
+To reflect the diversity of the body of Christ around the world, we desire our fellowship be intentionally intergenerational and diverse.
 The church is a community which has Jesus Christ as our head.

 Our shared faith in Christ, not our common interests, hobbies or personalities is the primary basis of our fellowship¹.
 We want our fellowship among believers as integrated as possible.

 We believe that believers of all ages, walks of life, races, and spiritual maturity should be developing relationships.
 Therefore we strive for our corporate worship and small groups to reflect the beautiful diversity of the family of God.

 The church in America is sadly segregated by race and socioeconomic status.
 Therefore we believe that is a mistake to further segregate our already segregated churches when we walk through the church doors.

 This also means that intentional special interest groups (i.e. singles, college, young marrieds, or senior citizens) will not be our primary focus.
 This is especially true of our many college students who need and want to spend time with non-college students when they are involved with the local church.